 The 4th annual Gold Humanism Summit will convene our community members to explore best practices and strategies to fuel change and inspire action.
 This interprofessional, international event will be focused on igniting humanism to create the tangible changes necessary to heal the heart of healthcare.

-We are seeking presentations on projects, programs, research, and initiatives in healthcare that demonstrate action-oriented approaches related to the following conference themes:
+We are currently seeking posters and Gold Mining presentations on projects, programs, research, and initiatives in healthcare that demonstrate action-oriented approaches related to the following conference themes:

 - Humanism in action